cclauss/Dominos/README.md

     ends = 4 + 6 = 10.
 10 is devisable by 5.
 Score = 10 / 5 = 2.
 - The game ends, when one of the players runs out of pieces.
 - The player with the higher score wins.

+Controls:
+Use the arrow keys to select the piece you want to play and press enter.